 Previously, we wrote about best practices and advanced techniques for writing SEO headlines, which we followed with a guide on writing irresistible title tags.

 We will dive look into the secrets of writing another important staple of SEO and content marketing: meta descriptions.

 In this article, we will:

-Meta description is an HTML tag that summarizes the content of a web page.
+Meta description is an HTML tag that describes and summarizes the content of a web page.

 Google and other search engines display meta descriptions to tell the user what they will find on the linked page.
 A well-written meta description can improve the click-through rates (CTRs).

 In fact, studies show that pages with a meta description get 5.8% more clicks than those without a description.